The city of Zurich in Switzerland takes pride in its cultural landscape with ancient churches, art museums and history galore

 Shopping or simply walking the famous Bahnhofstrasse, one of Europe’s premier retail corridors, is a must-do.
 Each section of the city offers its own unique shopping experiences, from upscale to traditional stores in the Old Town to urban labels in trendy Zurich West.
 Fine chocolates, watches and jewelry top shoppers’ lists.

-In summer, weekly markets in Zurich and the region sell flowers, vegetables, local specialties and second-hand treasures.
+During the summertime, weekly markets in Zurich and the region sell flowers, vegetables, local specialties and second-hand treasures.
 In winter, visitors are enchanted by Zurich’s seasonal Christmas markets.

-Exploring Zurich by Foot
+Exploring Zurich’s Cultural Landscape by Foot

 When in Zurich, be sure to “walk” Lake Zurich.
 The crescent-shaped lake curves past wooded peaks of the Pfannenstiel to the east and Albis mountain chain to the west.
 Take the scenic three-mile (4.8 km) promenade along the eastern shore within the Seefeld Quarters.
 From there you can see the Uetliberg mountain and boats crossing the lake.
 It’s a great excursion for the whole family.

 Zurich’s historic center, called District 1, straddles the Limmat River.
 The quaint medieval streets of Old Town are bastions of culture, nightlife and shopping.
 It’s a fun place to explore, discover inviting restaurants and find quirky, one-of-a-kind shops.
 Be sure to see the medieval guild houses that represented trade and merchant associations.